vikasakankshasharma-jpg/team4job/README.md

     *   `subscriptionPlans`: Stores all `SubscriptionPlan` objects.
     *   `coupons`: Stores all `Coupon` objects.
     *   `blacklist`: Stores `BlacklistEntry` objects for users and pincodes.
----

-This detailed prompt provides a clear and comprehensive guide for any developer to understand, maintain, and extend the "CCTV Job Connect" application correctly and efficiently.